Skip to main content

 Identifier: Coll-203/1/5

-Scope and Contents Letters are summarised as: 1) Explaining the theories of 'uniformity of the sea depth' in reference to equations from Mary Somerville and Pierre Simon de Laplace.
-Mentions seperate theory of absolute depth in relation to the moon and tides.
-Adds personal views on Somerville and De Laplace's theories.
-2) Mentions Charles Henry Davis (US Navy - researcher of tides and currents) paper on the winds impact on tide direction and the the winds influence on the movement of shingle...
+Scope and Contents Letters are summarised as: Explaining the theories of 'uniformity of the sea depth' in reference to equations from Mary Somerville and Pierre Simon de Laplace.
+Mentions separate theory of absolute depth in relation to the moon and tides.
+Adds personal views on Somerville and De Laplace's theories Refers to Charles Henry Davis (US Navy - researcher of tides and currents) paper on the...

 Dates: 6 March 1835 - 27 March 1865